Estimating Training Compute of Deep Learning Models

 Our final goal is to produce an estimate in terms of the number of floating point operations (FLOP) used to train the system.
 Other units exist - we discuss two other popular units in the table below.

+Multadds / FMAs Some authors measure the number of multiplications-and-additions (multadds) that happen during training.
+Often those make up the bulk of the computation, and since one multadd is two FLOP we can often estimate FLOP in terms of multadds by multiplying by 2.
 Confusingly, some profilers consider a multadd as a single FLOP, since they are usually implemented as the single instruction Fused Multiply-Add (FMA) in the hardware.
-Since peak performance numbers of GPU specs usually consider a FMA as 2 FLOP1 we opt for that convention as well.
+Since peak performance numbers of GPU specs usually consider a FMA as 2 FLOP1 we opt for that convention as well. |

-Another popular option is measuring in terms of petaflops-day, which is equivalent to the number of floating point operations that can be done by a machine operating at a speed of one petaFLOP per second in a day; that is, 1e20 FLOP.
+Petaflops-day Another popular option is measuring in terms of petaflops-day, which is equivalent to the number of floating point operations that can be done by a machine operating at a speed of one petaFLOP per second in a day; that is, 1e20 FLOP.
+PetaFLOP-day levels of training compute for ML models were first reported around ~2016, so this unit makes more sense when working with models from that date onwards. |

 Method 1: Counting operations in the model